Rumi ghazal 163

-Rumi's ghazal 163, which begins Beravīd, ey harīfān "Go, my friends", is a well known Persian ghazal (love poem) of seven verses by the 13th-century poet Jalal-ed-Din Rumi (usually known in Iran as Mowlavi or Mowlana).
+Rumi's ghazal 163, which begins Beravīd, ey harīfān "Go, my friends", is a Persian ghazal (love poem) of seven verses by the 13th-century poet Jalal-ed-Din Rumi (usually known in Iran as Mowlavi or Mowlana).
 The poem is said to have been written by Rumi about the year 1247 to persuade his friend Shams-e Tabriz to come back to Konya from Damascus.

 In the poem Rumi asks his friends to fetch his beloved friend back home, and not accept any excuses.
 In the second half he praises his beloved and describes his marvellous qualities.
 He finishes by sending his greetings and offers his service.

 The poem is popular in Persian-speaking countries and has been set to music by a number of musicians including the Afghan singers Hangama and Ahmad Zahir.
 It is also famous for a miniature painting of 1503 containing three of the verses and illustrated with a picture of Shams-e Tabriz playing chess.

-The situation
+Story

 Around 1226 Jalal-ed-Din Rumi, aged 19, settled with his father at Konya (ancient Iconium), the capital of the Seljuq prince Ala-od-Din Keykobad.
 On his father's death in 1231, Jalal-ed-Din took over his duties as religious teacher and had a large following of students.
 It was in 1244 that a certain dervish, a man of great spiritual enthusiasm, Shams-e Tabriz, came to Konya.
 Jalal-ed-Din was so smitten by Shams that "for a time he was thought insane".
 However, Shams became unpopular with Rumi's followers and after a year and a half he was forced to leave Konya.
 Hearing that Shams was in Damascus, Rumi sent his eldest son Sultan Walad there to persuade Shams to return, taking this poem with him.
 Shams was persuaded to return to Konya, but shortly afterwards he disappeared and it is presumed that he was murdered.
 At the time of this poem, Rumi was about 40 years old, and Shams was 62.
 Since Rumi was married in 623 A.H. (about 1226), Sultan Walad was about 20 years old.

-The Persian miniature
+Persian miniature

 The Persian miniature illustrated here was painted in c.
 1503, some 250 years after the event depicted.
 In the upper half are these introductory words explaining the origin of the poem: